8.0 Chemical Hazards

 Oxidizers can supply the oxygen needed for the fire, whereas organic peroxides supply both the oxygen and the fuel source.
 Both oxidizers and organic peroxides may become shock sensitive when they dry out, are stored in sunlight, or due to contamination with other materials, particularly when contaminated with heavy metals.
 Most organic peroxides are also temperature sensitive.

 As with any chemicals, but particularly with oxidizers and organic peroxides, quantities stored on hand should be kept to a minimum.
-Whenever planning an experiment, be sure to read the MSDS and other reference documents to understand the hazards and special handling precautions that may be required, including use of a safety shield.
+Whenever planning an experiment, be sure to read the SDS and other reference documents to understand the hazards and special handling precautions that may be required, including use of a safety shield.
 Also be aware of the melting and autoignition temperatures for these compounds and ensure any device used to heat oxidizers has an overtemperature safety switch to prevent the compounds from overheating.

 Laboratory staff should be particularly careful when handling oxidizers (especially high surface area oxidizers such as finely divided powders) around organic materials.